Mitch-Halder/Mitch-Halder/README.md

 - 👋 Hi, I’m @Mitch-Halder.
 I'm french new coder.
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning web development fullstack by Studi.
+- 🌱 I’m currently learning web development and mobile development by Studi.
 - 📫 How to reach me by my email halder.jean-michel@orange.fr

 <!---